juliahof7/creature-creator/README.md

 #  File Structure

-main.py – main driver file (the app starts here). creature.py – creature class logic (hybrid name, stats, etc.) graphics.py – this is for showing the creature confirmation graphic using tkinter. requirements.txt – if you use external libraries like Pillow, add them here for easy setup.
+- main.py – main driver file (the app starts here).
+- creature.py – creature class logic (hybrid name, stats, etc.)
+- graphics.py – this is for showing the creature confirmation graphic using tkinter.
+- requirements.txt – if you use external libraries like Pillow, add them here for easy setup.
-README.md –  explains the project.
+- README.md –  explains the project.
-assets/ – (folder) for any images or graphics.
+- assets/ – (folder) for any images or graphics.

 ---

-##  Techn Used
+##  Technology Used

 - **Python 3**
 - `tkinter` for GUI